- Anti-Corruption Compliance & Investigations

 Simply stated, duty drawback is a refund of 99% of the duties paid on goods imported into the United States that are subsequently exported.
 The drawback claimant can be an importer, manufacturer or exporter, provided the proper authorization and documentation is filed in a timely manner with U.S. Customs and Border Protection (CBP).

-STTAS is a leading provider of drawback services.
-We maintain a dedicated drawback staff and are able to tailor our services to meet each client’s specific needs.
+ST&R maintains a dedicated drawback staff and is able to tailor our services to meet each client’s specific needs.
 We assist companies with estimating their drawback potential, developing and implementing a drawback program, obtaining the required import/export documentation from third parties, and preparing and filing drawback claims with CBP.
 We also offer drawback training that includes webinars and in-house seminars.

 - Aug.
 13-15, 2015